relhe/relhe/README.md

 <p align="center"><img width="80%" alt="Hello, I'm Renel.
 I do open source!" src="./assets/gh-readme-banner.png" /></p>

 <br />
-I'm a software engineering student in my last semester at Montreal Polytechnic, I am passionate about software development and machine learning.
-Some technologies I enjoy working with include Python, NextJs, Angular.
+I'm a software engineer and data engineer with years of experience designing and developing web and mobile applications in the IT and precision agriculture industries.
+I am passionate about software development and machine learning.
+I build secure, high-performance, and accessible applications to help organizations maximize their tech potential and revenue.

-- 🔭 I’m currently working on a web-based chess game powered by artificial intelligence, building it from scratch as a personal project for fun
-- 🌱 I’m currently learning c# and React Native for mobile app development

 <br />